YunoHost-Apps/jenkins_ynh/README.md

 *[Lire ce readme en français.](./README_fr.md)*

-> *This package allow you to install jenkins quickly and simply on a YunoHost server.
+> *This package allow you to install Jenkins quickly and simply on a YunoHost server.
 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

 ## Overview
 The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.

-**Shipped version:** 2.235.2
+**Shipped version:** 2.263.1

 ## Screenshots